I486: History

 Another 486 clone manufacturer was Cyrix, which was a fabless co-processor chip maker for 80286/386 systems.
 The first Cyrix 486 processors, the 486SLC and 486DLC, were released in 1992 and used the 80386 package.
 Both Texas Instruments-manufactured Cyrix processors were pin-compatible with 386SX/DX systems, which allowed them to become an upgrade option.
 However, these chips could not match the Intel 486 processors, having only 1 KB of cache memory and no built-in math coprocessor.
 In 1993, Cyrix released its own Cx486DX and DX2 processors, which were closer in performance to Intel's counterparts.
-Intel and Cyrix sued each other, with Intel filing for patent infringement and Cyrix for antitrust claims.
+Intel and Cyrix sued each other, with Intel filing for patent infringement, and Cyrix for antitrust claims.
 In 1994, Cyrix won the patent infringement case and dropped its antitrust claim.

 In 1995, both Cyrix and AMD began looking at a ready market for users wanting to upgrade their processors.
 Cyrix released a derivative 486 processor called the 5x86, based on the Cyrix M1 core, which was clocked up to 120 MHz and was an option for 486 Socket 3 motherboards.
 AMD released a 133 MHz Am5x86 upgrade chip, which was essentially an improved 80486 with double the cache and a quad multiplier that also worked with the original 486DX motherboards.
 Am5x86 was the first processor to use AMD's performance rating and was marketed as Am5x86-P75, with claims that it was equivalent to the Pentium 75.
-Kingston Technology launched a 'TurboChip' 486 system upgrade that used a 133 MHz Am5x86.
+Kingston Technology launched a "TurboChip" 486 system upgrade that used a 133 MHz Am5x86.

 Intel responded by making a Pentium OverDrive upgrade chip for 486 motherboards, which was a modified Pentium core that ran up to 83 MHz on boards with a 25 or 33 MHz front-side bus clock.
 OverDrive wasn't popular due to speed and price.
-The 486 was declared obsolete as early as 1996, with a Florida school district's purchase of a fleet of 486DX4 machines in that year sparking controversy.
 New computers equipped with 486 processors in discount warehouses became scarce, and an IBM spokesperson called it a "dinosaur".
 Even after the Pentium series of processors gained a foothold in the market, however, Intel continued to produce 486 cores for industrial embedded applications.
 Intel discontinued production of i486 processors in late 2007.